profgaelle/profgaelle-website2020/content/publication/vallee-tourangeau2015/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Cognitive interactivity", "Distributed cognition", "Statistical reasoning", "Numeracy"]
+tags = ["Judgement & Decision-making",	"Bayesian reasoning", "Problem-solving", "Distributed cognition"]

 # Links (optional).
 url_pdf = ""